 The familiar face of Troutnut.com through most of the first two years of its existence.

-I posted some of the pictures on Internet forums and everyone seemed to like them.
-I needed a way to store and organize them anyway, and since I had much experience working as a web programmer (it was the ultimate high school job for a computer geek in the 90s) the natural choice was to create a website.
-Troutnut.com was born in February of 2004.
+I posted some of the pictures on online forums and the reaction was very positive.
+I needed a way to store and organize them anyway, and since I had much experience working as a web programmer (the ultimate high school job for a computer geek in the 90s) the natural choice was to create a website.
+Troutnut.com went online in February of 2004.

 Here’s a tip for anyone working on an angling entomology – never ask yourself before, during, or after if it’s worth it.
 Never let the slightest hint of sanity taint the compulsion that is the foundation of such a pursuit.

-I have asked myself if it's worth it, and the answer is an unequivocal yes.
+We need not ask ourselves if it's worth it, because the answer is always yes.

-I was born in 1980 in the middle of nowhere: northeastern Missouri.
-By the "middle of nowhere," I don't mean that it was far from any city (it was, but that's a good thing), but that it was far from any trout streams.
+I was born in 1980 in the northeastern Missouri, way too far from any trout streams.
 Because my father is a fishery biologist, I started fishing at the age of 2 or so, and I was obsessed with it.

 The Troutnut fishing a Catskill tailwater.